|

 This is the same acid that has been used by dentists to etch tooth enamel

 before applying sealant.
-Remember that
+5.

 Take a magnesium supplement of AT LEAST the US RDA of 300-350 mg/day (more